Table of Contents

 Education History of Dentists

 The most common degree held by dentists is Biology.
-2% of dentists had a degree in biology before becoming dentists.
+1% of dentists had a degree in biology before becoming dentists.
 That is over 0 times the average across all careers.
 Biochemical Sciences graduates are the second most common among dentists, representing 1% of dentists in the Sokanu user base, which is 2.1 times the average.

 Dentist Education History